 What’s more, even though time has allowed many of the wounds to heal, there’s still a touch of bitterness between Dota and League of Legends.
-Both the fans and developers.
+Bitterness that affects both fans and developers.
 Some may even interpret one of Riot Game’s more recent releases, Teamfight Tactics to be a knowing nudge and a wink to LoL’s origins.
 To Warcraft 3 and DotA fans, TFT will always stand for The Frozen Throne, WC3’s expansion, and subtitle of one of the first significant updates to DotA.

 DotA Allstars still exists today as a Warcraft 3 mod, updated by Russian developer DracoL1ch, currently on patch 6.90a8.
 A small but dedicated fan base still plays the game.
 This persists despite a considerable migration to its more recent successors of Heroes of Newerth, League of Legends, and Dota 2.
 This migration occurred after the death of the Dota-Allstars.com forums.